Maryland Layoffs — December 2010

 |---|---|---|---|---|

-Leading the list was LFC Agricultural Services, Inc at its Maryland facility, reporting 103 affected workers.
-ARAMARK Educational Services LLC followed with 84 workers.
+The biggest impact was at LFC Agricultural Services at its Baltimore facility, reporting 103 affected workers.
+ARAMARK Educational Services followed with 84 workers.

-The filings reflect a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
-The Education sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
+The Agriculture sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.